 Towards the end of those 11 years, I began feeling that angst again.
 Why?
 I've always loved Americana Rock music, and while jazz is a tremendous tradition, my heart was elsewhere, which turned out to be Nashville.

 Nashville is obviously known as a country music town, but I'd gone to high school with Jeff Coffin, the saxophonist with the Dave Mathews Band, and he lives in Nashville.
 DMB is definitely not country, and after looking deeper, I discovered that Nashville hosts all kinds of Americana based music, so I quit my teaching gig, grabbed my drums, and headed back east.

 I had about $10,000 in a retirement fund by then (I was making $50/hr when I left PCC), and spent that in my transition and acclimation.
 Nashville hasn't been easy, but again, that has played to my advantage.
 I've been in three separate bands that blew apart for the usual reasons - personalities - and I've been in three relationships that ended unhappily since I moved here.
 But that's how this project got started.
 Now I make all of the creative decisions, and my life experience has given me what it takes to write a song.

-I support my project by doing landscaping and handyman work.
-I love the independence, but long to do music everyday.
-I've spent thousands of dollars so far, and work as fast as income allows.
 This is what "following your heart" means - working hard at the thing that drives you.
 It's not always easy, but as I've tried to point out, doors will open in unexpected ways when you do so.
 I've got a lot done, with still a lot to do - record vocals for several songs, record drums and other instruments in the studio, hire and pay musicians, pay for studio mixing and editing time, mastering, marketing, etc.